The Hazards and Benefits of Condescension in Social Learning: Results

 In a model without misspecification, the results of \cite{Rosenberg_Vieille_ECMA_2019} imply that efficient learning occurs if and only if $\alpha < 1$.
 In contrast, Theorem~\ref{thm:main_thm} shows that efficiency can be regained under potentially small misspecification, for any $\alpha$, as long as agents are condescending, but not too condescending.
 Put differently, even for large values of $\alpha$, i.e., when highly informative signals are extremely rare, learning can still be efficient under mild condescension.
+The technical reason for why a difference of exactly 1 between $\tilde\alpha$ and $\alpha$ is the boundary between mild condescension and over-condescension is related to the summability of certain sequences that determine whether or not a herd can start immediately with positive probability.
+We explain this in detail in Section~\ref{sec:dynamics}.

+Note that the exponent $\alpha$ captures a tail property of the private signals rather than a parameter that determines the entire distribution.
+Hence two distributions can be very different even if their exponents are very close or the same.
+When $\tilde\alpha \neq \alpha$, the finer properties of the distributions do not play a role, and efficient learning is solely determined by the tail exponents.
+When $\tilde\alpha = \alpha$, we conjecture that it is possible for learning to either be efficient or inefficient, depending on finer properties of the distributions; see footnote~\ref{fn:raabe} for the technical details.
+We leave it for future work to identify these finer properties that determine efficient learning in this regime.

-The next two propositions shed light into why learning fails when agents are anti-condescending, i.e., when $\tilde{\alpha} < \alpha$.
+The next two propositions shed light into why learning fails when agents are either anti-condescending or overly condescending.
 These results also appear in the supplementary material to \cite{chen2019sequential}.
-We provide proofs for these claims in the appendix for completeness. \begin{proposition} Suppose that $\tilde\alpha <\alpha$.
+We provide proofs for these claims in Appendix~\ref{app:propositions} for completeness.

+The first proposition concerns the anti-condescension regime, in which $\tilde{\alpha} < \alpha$. \begin{proposition} Suppose that $\tilde\alpha <\alpha$.
 Then, with $\BP$-positive probability, a wrong herd forms, i.e., from some point on, all agents take the wrong action. \end{proposition} In the case $\tilde\alpha <\alpha$ agents are anti-condescending: They believe that others have signals that are more informative than they really are.
-In consequence, they are more easily swayed by other's actions, and tend to more often ignore their private signals.
-Thus, wrong herds can form.
+In consequence, they are more easily swayed by other's actions, and tend to more often ignore their private signals. \footnote{The effect of anti-condescension is similar to that of na\"ivet\'e in \cite{Eyster_Rabin_AEJMicro_2010}.
+The mechanism is, however, very different.
+While na\"ive agents fail to realize that previous movers' also infer from still earlier actions, anti-condescending agents are fully aware of this and take it into account but believe others to have better information than they actually do.} Thus, wrong herds can form.
 This is despite the fact that signals are unbounded, which, without misspecification, would rule out wrong herds.